 The Wrap Up

-Having the right kind of lure in your tackle box can make your fishing trips unforgettable.
+Having the right kind of lure in your tackle box will make your fishing trips even more memorable.
 You’ll see more fishing action and catch more fish when you know which fishing lures to use.
-But with the many different types on the market, it can seem overwhelming at first.
+But there are a lot of different types on the market, and it can seem overwhelming at first.
 You’ll need to know what sort of lure to select for bass fishing vs. trout fishing, for example.

-Hopefully, this guide has shed some light on the various types of fishing lures, and when and how to use them.
-So go ahead, pick a few of the best lures, grab your rod, and get ready for an epic fishing trip!
-Don’t forget to check out more fishing guides and articles too.
+Hopefully, this guide will have enlightened you on the various types of fishing lures, and when and how to use them.
+So pick a few of the best lures, grab your rod, and get out for an epic fishing trip!
+And don’t forget to check out more fishing guides and articles too.